 Elvisi Mena P ‘21

 Elvisi Mena is a healthcare business professional at Reliant Medical Group.
-After migrating to United States in 1995, Elvisi pursued her college education at Clark University where she earned a BA in Psychology and continued on to receive an MBA at Clark’s Graduate School of Business.
-With over 20 years of experience in care delivery, Elvisi is skilled in healthcare analytics, business strategy and negotiations.
+After migrating to the United States in 1995, Elvisi pursued her college education at Clark University where she earned a BA in Psychology and continued on to receive an MBA at Clark’s Graduate School of Business.
+With over 20 years of experience in care delivery, Elvisi is skilled in healthcare analytics, business strategy, and negotiations.
 In her current role, Elvisi serves as the Director of Business Operations at Reliant Medical Group where she provides financial and business management direction to all specialty and ancillary services.
 Elvisi partakes in various wellness activities from running and cycling, to yoga and reading self-actualization books.
 She lives in Worcester, Massachusetts with her husband, Stephen, and her son.